SemraAb/hangman/README.md

 # Hangman Game
-You can see my site here [Exercise One](https://semraab.github.io/hangman/).
+You can see my site here [Hangman](https://semraab.github.io/hangman/).